LCAS/Outdoor_SLPF/README.md

 ## License

-This repository is distributed under the PolyForm Noncommercial License 1.0.0.
+This repository is distributed under the Apache 2.0 License.
 See `LICENSE.md`.